Discourse Feed Widget for Website. No-code JSON API - Poper

 How to embed a Discourse forum on your website

 Three steps.
 Under two minutes.
 No developer needed.
-Works on every Discourse instance, self-hosted or hosted.
+Works with one public Discourse community per widget.

 1. 01